Quilled snowflakes can be used in a variety of projects.

 I like 6-point snowflakes versus four or five-points ..
 I think they look better.

-To make this 13-strip snowflake, use 4-inch strips.
+To make this 13-piece snowflake, use 4-inch strips.
 Make one tight, semi-tight OR loose roll for the center.

 Decide on two shapes in groups of six for the points.
 A marquise and T-scroll were used here.
 ANY shape or scroll can be used.